rodaibrahim/portfolio/README.md

 📝 **Description**:

 I developed skills in analyzing and designing business systems to solve real-world problems.
-This work emphasized hands-on learning, including data modeling, process modeling, and system requirements gathering.
+This project emphasized hands-on learning, including data modeling, process modeling, and determining system requirements.

 📋 **Steps**:
 - Analyzed Allbirds, a sustainable footwear company, to understand their approach to addressing environmental challenges in the footwear industry.